Dave-team/Knowledge-base/Health/Breathing.md

 - Hold your lungs full for 4 seconds
 - Exhale for 4 seconds
 - Make your lungs empty for 4 seconds

+## Diaphragmatic breathing
+Sit in a comfortable position or lie flat on the floor, your bed, or another comfortable, flat surface.
+Relax your shoulders.
+Put a hand on your chest and a hand on your stomach.
+Breathe in through your nose for about two seconds.
+You should experience the air moving through your nostrils into your abdomen, making your stomach expand.
+During this type of breathing, make sure your stomach is moving outward while your chest remains relatively still.
+Purse your lips (as if you’re about to drink through a straw), press gently on your stomach, and exhale slowly for about two seconds.
+Repeat these steps several times for best results.